-Leaders must value, create, and sustain a work environment where diversity, equity, inclusion, and belonging thrives.
+Leaders must value, create, and sustain a work environment where community and belonging thrives.
 The NLM/AAHSL Leadership Fellows Program recognizes the importance of such an environment to enrich and support the mission of academic health sciences libraries.
-The program actively seeks applications from individuals with varying identities, experiences, ethnic, and racial backgrounds.
-NLM and AAHSL are committed to building diverse candidate pools and ensuring diversity of participation in the program and library leadership by considering the relevance of a broad portfolio of leadership responsibilities.
+The program actively seeks applications from individuals with varying identities and experiences.
+NLM and AAHSL are committed to building strong candidate pools and ensuring broad participation to enrich academic health sciences library leadership.
 Each year the program selects a small class of fellows (about five) for the incoming class.

-To date, one hundred and two (102) fellows and eighty-two (82) different mentors have participated in the program.
-Fifty-three (53) fellows (52% of prior graduates) have received permanent directorappointments.
-Nineteen (19) prior fellows have now joined the program as mentors.
+To date, one hundred and twelve (112) fellows and eighty-eight (88) different mentors have participated in the program.
+Fifty-three (53) fellows (52% of prior graduates) have received permanent director appointments.
+Twenty-five (25) prior fellows have now joined the program as mentors.